k98kurz/tapescript/docs.md

-Read the next byte from the tape, interpreting as an unsigned int; pull that many values from the stack, interpreting them as ed25519 scalars; subtract the rest from the first one; put the result onto the stack.
+Read the next byte from the tape, interpreting as an unsigned int; pull that many values from the stack, interpreting them as ed25519 scalars; subtract the rest from the first (top) one; put the result onto the stack.

 Aliases:
 - SUBTRACT_POINTS

 ## OP_MAKE_ADAPTER_SIG_PUBLIC - 81 - x51

-Takes three items from stack: public tweak point T, message m, and prvkey seed;
-creates a signature adapter sa; puts nonce point R onto stack; puts signature adapter sa onto stack; sets cache keys b'R' to R, b'T' to T, and b'sa' to sa if allowed by tape.flags (can be used in code with @R, @T, and @sa).
+Takes three items from stack: public tweak point T (top), message m, and prvkey seed; creates a signature adapter sa; puts nonce point R onto stack; puts signature adapter sa onto stack; sets cache keys b'R' to R, b'T' to T, and b'sa' to sa if allowed by tape.flags (can be used in code with @R, @T, and @sa).

 Aliases:
 - MAKE_ADAPTER_SIG_PUBLIC